Deltares/hydromt_wflow/docs/user_guide/wflow_build.rst

 - `setup_basemaps` should always be run first to determine the model domain
 - `setup_rivers` should be run right after `setup_basemaps` as it influences several other setup components (lakes, reservoirs, riverwidth, gauges)

-Below is an example of ini file that can be used to build a complete wflow model :download:`.ini file <../_examples/wflow_build.ini>`.
+Below is an example of ini file that can be used to build a complete Wflow model :download:`.ini file <../_examples/wflow_build.ini>`.
 Each section corresponds to a model component with the same name.